 3.5 Rights and Discrimination

 Uniters embrace the concept that all people are born with certain inherent rights.
 We reject the idea that a natural right can ever impose an obligation upon others to fulfill that “right.”
 We condemn bigotry as irrational and repugnant.
-Government should neither deny nor abridge any individual’s human right based upon sex, wealth, ethnicity, creed, age, national origin, personal habits, political preference, or sexual orientation.
-Members of private organizations retain their rights to set whatever standards of association they deem appropriate, and individuals are free to respond with ostracism, boycotts, and other free market solutions.
+The government should neither deny nor abridge any individual’s human rights, based upon sex, wealth, ethnicity, creed, age, national origin, personal habits, political preference, or sexual orientation.
+Members of private organizations retain their rights to set whatever standards of association they deem appropriate, and individuals are free to respond with ostracism, boycotts, and other free-market solutions.

 3.6 Representative Government

-We support election systems that is non-partisan and representative of the electorate at all levels.
+We support non-partisan election systems and representative of the electorate at all levels.
 All candidates must run and stand as independents for a UNITED INDEPENDENTS’ CONGRESS and should not be funded by any person, group or party.
-Each candidate, once nominated by local constituents only, shall be given equal access to the media, townhalls and public debates if they meet the eligibility criteria of age, knowledge and experience to serve.
+Each candidate, once nominated by local constituents only, shall be given equal access to the media, town halls and public debates if they meet the eligibility criteria of age, knowledge and experience to serve.
 Members of their respective constituency will be the only nominators and the constituents will be the only support group behind the candidates, who must also live in the geographical area that they seek to represent.

 The UIC’s electoral system will recognize no party colours, symbols or seating in the process or the structure of our governance.
 There will be no provisions, implicit or explicit, for political parties, partisan politics or any other form of group or divisions.
 Instead of a parliament, we shall establish a non-partisan state with a congress of independents.
 This congress will have a President elected nationally; 3 Vice Presidents, 1 elected by each county; 14 Senators, 1 elected by each parish; and 33 or more Representatives, 1 elected for each constituency or district.

 The Executive Branch, consisting of the President, the General Secretary and Treasury Secretor, elected on the presidential ticket, plus the 3 Vice Presidents, will nominate Heads of Departments or Secretaries (formerly Ministers of Government) who will then be vetted publicly by the Senate and voted in or out by the House of Representatives.
-These Heads of Departments will not be elected politicians, but rather highly qualified Jamaicans in their areas of responsibilities, recruited from any where they might be in the world.
-Once elected to office by the House of Representatives, they many only be removed by the same process: a request from the Executive, public review by the Senate and a vote by the House of Representative.
-This process also applies for the Judiciary.
+These Heads of Departments will not be elected politicians, but rather highly qualified Jamaicans in their areas of responsibilities, recruited from anywhere they might be in the world.
+Once elected to office by the House of Representatives, they may only be removed by the same process: a request from the Executive, public review by the Senate and a vote by the House of Representatives.
+This process also applies to the Judiciary.